 - Provide students "real-world" experiences through collaborating and partnering with community organizations and professionals, from the "creation-to-implementation" of their projects.

-- Create pathways for the students to ensure they succeed, academically, professionally and personally.
+- Create pathways for the students to ensure they succeed academically, professionally and personally.

 The Student "Project Leader" Experience

-Project leaders will develop interpersonal skills such as:
+Project leaders develop skills such as: